-We recorded a reduction in provision for doubtful debts of \$0.1 million in the first quarter of fiscal 2010 primarily due to the payment of accounts receivable that was previously reserved.
-In the second quarter of fiscal 2010, we provided additional allowance for doubtful debts of \$0.3 million for accounts determined to be uncollectible and a reduction in provision for doubtful debts of \$0.5 million due to the receipt of payments for accounts receivable that were previously reserved.
-The allowance for doubtful accounts consisted of the following activity for the three and six months ended June 26, 2010 (in thousands):
+We recorded a reduction in provision for doubtful accounts of \$0.1 million in the first quarter of fiscal 2010 primarily due to the payment of accounts receivable that was previously reserved.
+In the second quarter of fiscal 2010, we provided additional allowance for doubtful accounts of \$0.3 million for accounts determined to be uncollectible and a reduction in provision for doubtful accounts of \$0.5 million due to the receipt of payments for accounts receivable that were previously reserved.
+In the third quarter of fiscal 2010, we recorded a reduction in provision for doubtful debts of \$7.7 million primarily due to a reduction of \$6.7 million related to the dismissal of a complaint against a customer resulting in the write-off of previously reserved accounts receivable, a write-off of \$0.5 million uncollectable debts that was previously reserved and receipt of payments totaling \$0.4 million for accounts receivable that was previously reserved.
+The allowance for doubtful accounts consisted of the following activity for the three and nine months ended September 25, 2010 (in thousands):

-Do vance for oubtful s Receivable
+Do owance for Ooubtful its Receivable

 Balance at December 26, 2009 \$ 9,260

 Additions

 Deductions (147)

 Balance at March 27, 2010 \$ 9,113

 Additions 315

 Deductions (496)

 Balance at June 26, 2010 \$ 8,932

+Additions

+Deductions (7,732)

+Balance at September 25, 2010 \$ 1,200